softwarefactory-project/sf-docs/docs/operator/architecture.rst

 To deploy a specific service on a dedicated instance:

-* Start a new instance on the same network with the desired flavor
+* Start a new instance on the same network as the install-server with the desired flavor
 * Attach a dedicated volume if needed
 * Make sure other instances security group allows network access from the new instance
-* Add root public ssh key (install-server:/root/.ssh/id_rsa.pub) to the new instance,
+* Add the root public ssh key (install-server:/root/.ssh/id_rsa.pub) to the new instance authorized_keys,
 * Make sure remote ssh connection access happen without password authentication,
 * Add the new instance to the arch inventory and set it's ip address,
 * Add desired services in the roles list (e.g., elasticsearch), and